haagahelia/mobilecourse/docs/React Native/expo.md

 ### Create your first app

 #### Initialize project
-You can create a new React Native app using the following commands in terminal:
+You can create a new React Native app using the following command in terminal:
 ```bash
 npx create-expo-app YOUR_APP_NAME
 ```